postput/postput/README.md

 ## How do I deploy it on production?

 ### On Kubernetes With Helm (Recommended)
 A Helm chart will soon be available in the [incubator](https://github.com/helm/charts/tree/master/incubator).
-Hav a look at the [pull request](https://github.com/helm/charts/pull/19158)
+Have a look at the [pull request](https://github.com/helm/charts/pull/19158)
 Unfortunately, the process to get it integrated may be quite long so, until then, I will integrate charts directly into github repositories under the [`chart`](https://github.com/postput/api/tree/master/chart) directory.

 #### Install the API